Na51f/nixcfg/README.md

 - Named after the common squid (loligo vulgaris) since this is a run-of-the-mill but portable machine as common squids are pretty small.
 - Will most likely only run NixOS.

-## Metasepia
-- Named after the flamboyant cuttlefish (metasepia pfefferi).
-To be used on an Apple Mac Mini M4, as a big brother (meta version) to the proceeding iPad, `sepia`.
-- Will only run macOS.

 # Non-host devices
 These will not be in the hosts directory but may be referenced by name.